-Note: The preamp controls are not available with Apollo 16, which does not feature mic preamps.
+Note: The preamp controls do not apply to Apollo 16, which does not feature mic preamps.

 Console's preamp controls correspond to the equivalent preamp controls on the Apollo front panel.
 Adjusting Apollo's front panel will update Console (and vice versa); see Interactions Between Console and Apollo for details.